 Below, we answer common questions related to taking Humalog.

 - What if I miss a dose of Humalog?
 If you miss a dose of Humalog, take the missed dose as soon as you remember.
 But if it’s been longer than 1 hour since you’ve eaten, just skip the missed dose.
 Then, take your next dose with your following meal like usual.
-Your body will start to lower your blood sugar naturally after you eat.
-So, injecting Humalog more than 1 hour after eating may cause your blood sugar to drop to unsafe levels.
 If you receive Humalog infusions from a healthcare professional, reschedule any missed appointments as soon as possible.

 - Will I need to use Humalog long term?
 Diabetes, which Humalog is used to manage, is a long-term condition.
 So you may need to take Humalog long term if your doctor recommends it.
 Talk with your doctor about how long you’ll need to take this drug.

 - Should I take Humalog with food?
 You’ll take Humalog either 15 minutes before eating or right away after eating.
 If you don’t eat, taking Humalog may lower your blood sugar levels to dangerously low levels.

 - How long does it take for Humalog to work?
 Humalog and Humalog Mix work quickly to lower your blood sugar.
 Within 15 minutes after injection, the drugs start to lower your blood sugar levels.
 And after 1 hour, Humalog will have its maximum effect in your body.
 Humalog’s effect can last up to 4 hours.
 And because Humalog Mix contains a mixture of insulins, its effects can last up to 22 hours.

 Don’t take more Humalog than your doctor prescribes.
 Using more than this can lead to serious side effects.